 Pay Rent for Free on Zuby via ACH Transfers

-There are a several ways you can pay rent with an ACH transfer these days, mostly in exchange for a small fee paid by either the tenant or the landlord.
+There are a several ways paying rent online with an ACH transfer can be done, mostly in exchange for a small fee paid by either the tenant or the landlord.

 There are even fewer services out there that make collecting rent easier by offering no-strings-attached-totally-free-for-you-and-your-landlord ACH rent payments, and there is only one that let’s you do so in a sleek, easy to use mobile app.